Iapetus-11/referrals/README.md

 - [Dhruvin Purohit](https://github.com/dhruvin-purohit) - Helped me learn python, gave me an opporunity to work on [Villager Bot](https://github.com/Villager-Dev/Villager-Bot)

 - [Infernum1](https://github.com/Infernum1) - Inspired me to learn python, helped me alot with my few projects throughout and honestly a great vibe to be around.
 Would definitely recommend working with him.

+- [jkriste](https://github.com/jkriste) - Helped me so much with [ClemBot](https://https://github.com/ClemBotProject/ClemBot), Python, C#, and so many other mundane questions I could've just googled.
+Amazing person and friend with tons of knowledge on vast amounts of concepts, would recommend.